Tullycraft: Formation and early recordings

-Albums

 Old Traditions, New Standards

 In 1996 the band released their full-length debut, Old Traditions, New Standards on Harriet Records.
 The album included the singles "Superboy & Supergirl" and "Josie".
 In 2022, Old Traditions, New Standards was included on Pitchfork's list of The 25 Best Indie Pop Albums of the '90s.
-The following year the band released a series of 7" singles on labels in Japan, England, Germany, and the U.S. They built up a large following by touring extensively all over the United States.
+The following year the band released a series of 7-inch singles on labels in Japan, England, Germany, and the U.S. They built up a large following by touring extensively all over the United States.

 City of Subarus

 Chris Munford officially joined Tullycraft in 1998 after a few guest appearances with the group.
 Munford contributed keyboards, guitar and recording engineer to the band's second full-length album, City of Subarus, released on Cher Doll Records that same year.
 The entire album was recorded in a house that Munford, Miklusek and Fell rented near the University of Washington in Seattle.
 Sean wrote about the experience of making this album on the band's website.